adamsilver/adamsilver.io-jekyll/_posts/2015-12-27-why-hover-menus-are-problematic.md

 title:  Why hover menus are problematic
 date:   2015-12-27 09:00:01
 categories: ux responsivedesign
+description: Hover menus have been around for years on the web.
+But this has never been a great experience, and now more than ever it is ill advised.
+Find out why.
 ---

 Hover menus are very popular on the web.
 People think they are popular because they "aid discoverability" and "save users a click", the latter of which is a common [UX fallacy](http://uxmyths.com/post/654026581/myth-all-pages-should-be-accessible-in-3-clicks).
 The thing is, hover menus are problematic and here's why: